holomodular/ServiceBricks-Examples/README.md

 #### In-Memory Service Bus

-Since all microservices are hosted within the same web application, we use the In-Memory Service Bus provider to allow microservices to communicate with each other.
+Since all microservices are hosted within the same web application, we use the In-Memory Service Bus provider to allow microservices to communicate with each other (configured by default).

 ### Diagram